elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-the-right-hemisphere-contribute-to-melodic-recognition-and-global-processing.md

 url: /learn/psychology/questions/how-does-the-right-hemisphere-contribute-to-melodic-recognition-and-global-processing
 score: -1.0
 related_article1:
-    id: 164567
+    id: 164585
-    title: How does folic acid help prevent neural tube defects such as spina bifida and anencephaly?
+    title: >-
+        How do unilateral and bilateral brain lesions impact cognitive functions such as speech and motor skills?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-folic-acid-help-prevent-neural-tube-defects-such-as-spina-bifida-and-anencephaly
+    url: /learn/psychology/questions/how-do-unilateral-and-bilateral-brain-lesions-impact-cognitive-functions-such-as-speech-and-motor-skills
 related_article2:
-    id: 164583
+    id: 164566
-    title: What are the genetic and environmental influences on handedness and how do they affect brain lateralization?
+    title: >-
+        What is the role of the notochord in neural tube formation?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-genetic-and-environmental-influences-on-handedness-and-how-do-they-affect-brain-lateralization
+    url: /learn/psychology/questions/what-is-the-role-of-the-notochord-in-neural-tube-formation
 related_article3:
-    id: 164568
+    id: 164566
+    title: >-
-    title: What is the purpose of the split-brain surgical procedure in epilepsy treatment?
+        What is the role of the notochord in neural tube formation?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-purpose-of-the-splitbrain-surgical-procedure-in-epilepsy-treatment
+    url: /learn/psychology/questions/what-is-the-role-of-the-notochord-in-neural-tube-formation
 related_article4:
-    id: 164568
+    id: 164580
-    title: What is the purpose of the split-brain surgical procedure in epilepsy treatment?
+    title: >-
+        What are the behavioral consequences observed in split-brain patients due to disconnection of the corpus callosum?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-purpose-of-the-splitbrain-surgical-procedure-in-epilepsy-treatment
+    url: /learn/psychology/questions/what-are-the-behavioral-consequences-observed-in-splitbrain-patients-due-to-disconnection-of-the-corpus-callosum
 related_article5:
     id: 164566
+    title: >-
-    title: What is the role of the notochord in neural tube formation?
+        What is the role of the notochord in neural tube formation?
     subject: Psychology
     url: /learn/psychology/questions/what-is-the-role-of-the-notochord-in-neural-tube-formation
 ---